JMRamosJuarez/sat-catalogos-populate/PRE_CONVERT_GUIDE.md

+# Lightweight XLS to CSV Conversion

+The script now uses **ssconvert (Gnumeric)** as the primary converter, which uses much less memory than LibreOffice.
+It will automatically try the lightweight converter first, and only fall back to LibreOffice if needed.

+## Automatic Lightweight Conversion

+The import script now:
+1. **First tries ssconvert (Gnumeric)** - Uses ~10x less memory than LibreOffice
+2. **Falls back to LibreOffice** - Only if ssconvert fails
+3. **Supports pre-converted CSV** - If you have a CSV file ready, it uses that directly

+This should work on your 2GB RAM server without OOM errors!

+---

-# Pre-Converting XLS to CSV Guide
+## Pre-Converting XLS to CSV (Optional)

-Since your server has limited RAM (2GB), LibreOffice conversion can cause Out-of-Memory (OOM) errors.
-This guide shows how to **pre-convert** the XLS file to CSV on a machine with more resources, then use it directly.
+If you still want to pre-convert the file (for even faster imports), this guide shows how to do it on a machine with more resources.

 ## What is Pre-Converting?